MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M00_Validate_Lab_Environment.md

     - **.github** folder container YAML GitHub workflow definitions.
     - **src** folder contains the .NET 6 website used on the lab scenarios.

-You have now completed the necessary prerequisite steps to continue with the learning labs.
+You have now completed the necessary prerequisite steps to continue with the labs.